-Catalog Hello, Robot.
-Design between Human and Machine Edited by Mateo Kries, Christoph Thun-Hohenstein, Amelie Klein; with contributions by Rosi Braidotti, Douglas Coupland, Anthony
+Hello, Robot.
+Design between Human and Machine Catalog edited by Mateo Kries, Christoph Thun-Hohenstein, Amelie Klein; with contributions by Rosi Braidotti, Douglas Coupland,

-Dunne & Fiona Raby (Dunne & Raby), Christoph Engemann, Paul Feigelfeld, Gesche Joost, Amelie Klein, Carlo Ratti, Bruce Sterling,
+Anthony Dunne & Fiona Raby (Dunne & Raby), Christoph Engemann, Paul Feigelfeld, Gesche Joost, Amelie Klein, Carlo Ratti, Bruce

-VIENNA BIENNALE overview tour – in Englisch Sat, 2:30 p.m.–4 p.m.
+Artificial Labor is a collaboration between e-flux Architecture and the MAK, Vienna within the context of the VIENNA BIENNALE 2017: Robots.
+Work.
+Our Future.
 After being presented at the VIENNA BIENNALE 2017, the exhibition, which was conceived as a travelling exhibition, will travel

 internationally for several years.

 11 February – 14 May 2017: Vitra Design Museum, Weil am Rhein 21 June – 1 October 2017: MAK, Vienna 27 October 2017 – 14 April 2018: Design museum Gent 12 May– 4 November 2018: Gewerbemuseum Winterthur Further venues are planned.